piemonte/PBJActivityIndicator/README.md

 ## PBJActivityIndicator
-'PBJActivityIndicator' is an iOS component for displaying the status bar indicator efficiently across multiple request objects.
+'PBJActivityIndicator' is an iOS component for displaying the status bar indicator efficiently across multiple objects.

 Mobile applications that perform a variety of network requests can easily provide indication of network use without any indicator flickering or incorrect state.
-This is accomplished by calling an activity indictor block before the request is sent and after the request succeeds or fails.
+This can be accomplished by calling an activity indictor block before a request is sent and then after the request succeeds or fails.

 It is also possible to add request specific debug logging within the activity blocks.